Frequently Asked Questions

 12. What forms of payment are accepted if I eat with my Malone student in the dining hall?

 Parents eat for free when they accompany their Malone student and the student pays by swiping their I.D. card.
-This does not apply during Family Weekend or Homecoming.
+This does not apply during Homecoming/Family Weekend.

-13. Where can I get information about Commencement?
+13. Where can I get information about Graduation/Commencement?

-Commencement weekend includes the Senior Banquet, Nursing Pinning Ceremony, Baccalaureate Service, graduation ceremonies and commencement concert.
+Graduation is called Commencement and includes the Senior Banquet, Nursing Pinning Ceremony, Baccalaureate Service, and Commencement service.
 Specific information will be available online during the spring semester.
+See Graduation website.